ml-gde/e2e-tflite-tutorials/README.md

 * Sound classification - [overview](overviews/classify_sound.md).
 * SPICE (Pitch Detection) - [overview](overviews/spice_pitch_detection.md).
 * Speech Command - [overview](overviews/speech_command.md).

+Here are some more details on how exactly you can help:

+* Generate ideas
+* Create tflite model(s)
+* Create Colab Notebook(s) demonstrating the model creation process along with running inference in Python
+* Publish tflite model(s) optional
+* Develop Android app(s) to demonstrate the model(s)
+* Develop iOS app(s) to demonstrate the model(s)

+The tutorials listed below would give you a good idea of the afore-mentioned pointers.

 ## End-to-end tutorials (in progress)
 Take a look at the in progress projects to see what it's like to work on a project.